risevest/octonet/docs/Authentication.md

 // request header for a user session with a `Bearer` scheme req.headers.authorization = `Bearer ${token}`;

-// request header for a service session with a custom-defined scheme req.headers.authorization = `Rise ${token}`;
+// request header for a system session with a custom-defined scheme req.headers.authorization = `Rise ${token}`;
 ```

 > Note that a user can only have a **single** token in Redis store at any point in time.
-Tis is because the cryptographic function for generating a token is **idempotent**.
+This is because the cryptographic function for generating a token is **idempotent**.
 Hence, it returns the same value regardless of the number of times the function is being called.

-## Utility functions
+## Utility methods

 There are 4 main utility functions through which token-related actions for authentication are performed in Octonet.
 They are discussed below:

 ### commision<T = any>(key: string, val: T, time: string): Promise<string>

-The _commission_ function creates a cryptographic token using a secret and a specified key, and saves the created token in Redis.
+The _commission_ function creates a cryptographic token using a secret and a specified key, and saves the data for that key in Redis.
+The saved data can be accessed via the token.

 #### Parameters